GatoGraphQL/ExtensionStarter/README.md

 Follow these steps:

+### Set the "Worflow permissions" to "Read and write" in your repo settings

+_(This is done only the first time, after creating the repo)_

+On your repo's "Settings > Actions > General > Workflow permissions", select option `Read and write permissions`.

+This will enable uploading the generated artifacts when creating a new release.

 ### Tag the monorepo as `patch`, `minor` or `major`

 Choose which version you will be releasing.
 The same version will be applied to all plugins in the monorepo.